-Here is my adorable new Berries n’ Cream Beanie Crochet Pattern.
+Here is my adorable new Berries n’ Cream Crochet Beanie Pattern.
+This colorblock crochet beanie features a soft, stretchy ribbing on the bottom and a fluffy pom-pom on top.
+The Berry Stitch gives it a cute, puffy texture and creates a unique look.
 Continue reading for the instructions and the story behind this pattern.

 If you’d prefer an ad-free, printable version of this pattern, you can purchase the PDF on Etsy.
 Every purchase helps support my business so I can continue creating patterns for crochet lovers like you!

 This post contains affiliate links.
 All purchases help support the content on noelebellecrochet.com at no extra cost to you.
 All opinions are my own, and I only recommend products that I love.
 View my Privacy & Disclosures Policy here.

 This cute lil’ beanie looks yummy enough to eat!
 I love the colorblock/ombré style for beanies, and I was making this pattern with Valentine’s Day in mind, so I decided to use fruity, “berry” colors for the bottom and a creamy color for the top.
 With a cute little pom-pom to top it off, the finished product makes me think of berries and whipped cream, or a strawberry dipped in white chocolate! ♡

 The stitch used for this crochet beanie pattern gives it an extra cute texture.
 I knew I wanted to use some sort of puffy stitch but couldn’t decide between popcorn, puffs, bobbles, or berries.
 I finally chose the Berry Stitch because I really loved the idea of matching the stitch with the name, and that’s how the Berries n’ Cream Beanie was officially born!